 On October 23, 2009, the Department of Energy and eight other Federal agencies entered into a Memorandum of Understanding (MOU) to improve coordination among project applicants, federal agencies, states and tribes involved in the siting and permitting process for electric transmission facilities on Federal land.
 The MOU will improve uniformity, consistency, and transparency by describing each entity’s role and responsibilities when project applicants wish to build electric transmission facilities.
 Additionally, the MOU designates a “Lead Agency” serving as the single point-of-contact for coordinating all federal environmental reviews necessary to site electric transmission facilities on federal lands.
 In most instances, the Departments of Agriculture or Interior will be the Lead Agency, since they have jurisdiction over most of the Federal lands and right-of-ways for proposed electric transmission facilities.

 Section VII (D) of the MOU requires DOE to maintain a publicly available website and links to the information available from all Participating and Cooperating Agencies.
 Pursuant to that section, DOE developed an online project tracking system known as eTrans, which can be accessed by DOE-designated Lead Agency project managers to enter pertinent information on 216(h)qualifying projects.
 The information provided by each project manager will be used by DOE to track schedules and project progress.
-If you are a Lead Agency project manager wishing to access the tracking database in order to provide information on a 216(h) qualifying project, please apply for access to the tracking system.
-An email will be sent to you once your registration has been confirmed.

 The Energy Policy Act of 2005 (EPAct) declares that it is a national policy to enhance and, to the extent possible, increase the coordination and communication among Federal agencies with authority to site electric transmission facilities.
 The policies set forth by Congress in EPAct reinforce previous policies announced in Executive Order 13212, which was issued on May 18, 2001, by mandating each agency with the authority to issue Federal authorizations to ensure the timely and coordinated review and permitting of electric transmission facilities.